gemmadanks/gemmadanks.github.io/_posts/2023-02-11-project-cyclops-part-ii.md

 - The best frequency is 1 - 3 GHz, due to the costs, lower Doppler rates and the stability of the signal
 - The quiet frequency window between the spectral lines of hydrogen and the hydroxyl radical (the "water hole", 1420 - 1662 MHz) may be an enticing region of communication for water-based lifeforms
 - The Cyclops system could, in theory, be expanded to 100 or more square km
-- Microwave communication is possible across intergalactic distances with antenna sizes of a few km and high-speed interstellar communication would allow rapid transmission of information
+- Microwave communication is possible across intergalactic distances with an antenna array size (transmitter and receiver) equivalent to a single dish with a diameter of a few km and high-speed interstellar communication would allow rapid transmission of information
 - Both low powered directed beamed signals and high powered omnidirectional beacons are possible
 - Beacons will be circularly polarized, highly monochromatic (spectral widths of 1 Hz or less), convey information slowly and include how to respond
 - The proposed Cyclops data processing method would permit searching a 100 MHz band at 0.1 Hz resolution, which could be widened to 200 MHz to cover the water hole simultaneously